nubenetes/awesome-kubernetes/docs/demos.md

 * [towardsdatascience.com: Developing and Deploying a COMPLETE Project Using FastAPI, Jinja2, SQLAlchemy, Docker, and AWS](https://towardsdatascience.com/developing-and-deploying-a-complete-project-using-fastapi-jinja2-sqlalchemy-docker-and-aws-1b504a1a2be4)
 * [dzone: Docker Image Tutorial](https://dzone.com/articles/docker-image-tutorial) In this tutorial, see how to build and run a Docker image using Python code examples.
 * [linuxtechlab.com: How to create a Dockerfile with some dockerfile examples](https://linuxtechlab.com/learn-create-dockerfile-example/)
-* [bregman-arie/devops-exercises 🌟](https://github.com/bregman-arie/devops-exercises) This repo contains questions and exercises on various technical topics, sometimes related to DevOps and SRE.
-Linux, Jenkins, AWS, SRE, Prometheus, Docker, Python, Ansible, Git, Kubernetes, Terraform, OpenStack, SQL, NoSQL, Azure, GCP, DNS, Elastic, Network, Virtualization.
-DevOps Interview Questions
+* [bregman-arie/devops-exercises 🌟](https://github.com/bregman-arie/devops-exercises) This repo contains questions and exercises on various technical topics related to DevOps and SRE.
+Linux, Jenkins, AWS, Cloud, SRE, Prometheus, Docker, Python, Ansible, Git, Kubernetes, OpenShift, Big Data, Databases, Terraform, OpenStack, SQL, NoSQL, Azure, GCP, DNS, Elastic, Network, Virtualization, DevOps Interview Questions.
 * [jose-r-lopez/SSI_Materials](https://github.com/jose-r-lopez/SSI_Materials) A bunch of infrastructure automation scripts we use in our course, in case you find them useful!
 * [dzone: DIY DevOps, CI, and CD with GitHub, Docker and a VPS](https://dzone.com/articles/diy-devops-ci-and-cd-with-github-docker-and-a-vps) Azure and AWS is insanely cool until you look at your invoice and realise that what you're paying for can easily be replicated for 2% of your current cloud costs.